hpparvi/ull_exoexo_2324/README.md

 This git repository contains the lab exercises to the ULL Exoplanetas y Exobiologia course 2022-2023.
 The exercises will teach you the basics of how to

-- estimate the orbital period of an exoplanet together with its minimum planetary from a radial velocity signal,
+- estimate the orbital period of an exoplanet together with its minimum mass from a radial velocity signal,
 - estimate the exoplanet's radius and orbital properties from a transit light curve.